ShanManage/rootcode-assignment-backend/README.md

 # ROOTCODE-ASSIGNMENT-BACKEND
-This repository contains the source code relates to simplebooks take home assignment (Back-End).
+This repository contains the source code relates to ROOTCODE take home assignment (Back-End).

 This is a [Node.js](https://nodejs.org/en) project.